Tesla Model 3 becomes best-selling electric car in Europe

 Tesla Model 3 range and performance

-When it reaches our shores, the Tesla Model 3 will be available in standard and Performance versions, both with all-wheel-drive.
-The standard car's range has been calculated as 338 miles under the latest WLTP testing procedure, and it'll get from 0-62mph in 4.8 seconds.
+When it reaches our shores, the Tesla Model 3 will initially be available Long Range and Performance versions, both with all-wheel-drive.
+The Long Range model's range has been calculated as 338 miles under the latest WLTP testing procedure, and it'll get from 0-62mph in 4.8 seconds.

 The Performance will be capable of 0-62mph in 3.7 seconds, with top speed of 155mph.
 Despite its increased performance, it boasts very nearly the same range as the standard model, at a WLTP-calculated 329 miles.
 A lowered ride height, performance brakes, a carbon-fibre spoiler and Track Mode will also be included, together with 20-inch wheels.

 Later, Standard Range and Mid Range models will join the line-up, along with a rear-wheel-drive Long Range car.

 The Tesla Model 3 will be sold in Europe with a CCS (Combined Charging System) charging port, opening it up to thousands of third party fast charging stations across the continent.